 Folk horror is not yet well defined or studied.
 This site makes a contribution by drawing together a small selection of works of literature, cinema and television under one preternatural umbrella.
 There are countless others.

 Folk horror is a sub-genre of horror fiction (or of Occult fiction in WorldCat Genre terms) characterised by reference to European, pagan traditions.
 Stories typically involve standing stone circles, earthworks, elaborate rituals or nature deities.
 While the genre is not overtly concerned with Christian

 ideology, frequently used terms such as 'demon' and 'devil' appear to associate folk horror with Christian demonology.

 However, while many stories will initially imply that menacing forces are Satanic, the same forces are often found to pre-date established Christianity.
 Folk horror is discordant with Neopaganism, in its portrayal of magical agencies as rarely (if ever) benevolent.

-Although often pre-existant, the degree to which any folklore referenced actually does pre-date Christianity (or is even older than the late 19th century), is irrelevant to the success of folk as a horror genre.
+The degree to which any folklore referenced by Folk Horror does actually pre-date Christianity (or is even older than the late 19th century), is irrelevant to the success of folk as a horror genre.

 Writers of folk horror

 British writers of supernatural fiction such as; M.R.
 James, Arthur Machen, L.T.C.
 Rolt, Robert Aikman, Alan Garner and Algernon Blackwood have produced some of the finest examples of folk horror.
 Each writes of huge, menacing and ultimately unknowable forces which besiege mankind.
 The depiction of these forces as in some way 'natural' (as opposed to supernatural) in no way detracts from the terror they inspire.
 For more on M.R.
 James see my Thin Ghost site.